 We have limited operations and are not currently generating any revenues from our business operations.
 Our independent registered public accounting firm has issued a going concern opinion for the year ended December 31, 2022.
 This means that our auditors believe there is substantial doubt that we can continue as an on-going business for the next 12 months.
 The unaudited financial statements do not include any adjustments that might result from the outcome of these uncertainties.
 The ability of the Company to continue as a going concern is dependent on management's plans.
 The Company has supported operations through the issuance of common stock, preferred stock and debt over the last 12 months.
 This includes the recent common stock and warrant offering, the Series B Preferred Stock offering in the first quarter of 2021, the exercise of warrants issued in connection with the Series B offering, and also the convertible debt offering conducted in the fourth quarter of 2021 which was recently converted to common stock.
-Management expects expenses to increase in 2023 as our drug technology advances through clinical trials, and as a result, we will need to raise additional capital to support these operations.
+Management expects expenses to increase in 2023 and 2024 as our drug technology advances through clinical trials, and as a result, we will need to raise significant additional capital to support these operations.
 There is no assurance, however, that the Company will be successful in raising the needed capital and, if funding is available, that it will be available on terms acceptable to the Company.
-Management believes that is has cash to support operations into the third quarter of 2023.
+Any funds raised will likely result in material dilution to our current shareholders or be in the form of debt which poses other risks of default.
+Management believes that is has cash to support operations through the end of 2023.
 We currently have accounts payable and accrued expenses that are greater than our cash on hand, and to extend our ability to operate under these conditions, management has deferred a large part of their salaries and we are working with vendors to delay payments until we are able to raise additional capital.
-Management understands that such efforts cannot be sustained indefinitely.
-If we are not successful in raising additional capital, we may need to delay clinical trials, reduce overhead, or in the most extreme scenario, shut down opera
+Management understands that such efforts cannot be sustained indefinitely